The blue holes of the Bahamas are unique geological features as they are the only tidal blue holes in the world.

 Angelfish Blue Hole is located in an enclosed bay off Stocking Island, it reaches a maximum diving depth of 92 feet and there is a chamber that you can swim through when at the bottom.

-A school of hose-eye jacks circle around the entrance to the hole as humpheaded parrotfish dart past.
+A school of hose-eye jacks circle around the entrance to the hole as large blue parrotfish dart past.
 The bay that Angelfish blue hole is located in, is home to a school of eagle rays and turtles.
 They will often pass by the blue hole during our dive trip.

 Mystery Cave is located at the entrance of the same bay Angelfish Blue Hole is found.
 This cave system runs under Stocking Island and explorers, including Jacques-Yves Cousteau, have proved that the system links to an inland blue hole.

-The entrance to Mystery Cave is also a good snorkeling spot where snapper, grunts, schoolmaster, sergeant major and a school of Atlantic spadefish can be seen.
+The entrance to Mystery Cave is a beautiful snorkeling spot where snapper, grunts, schoolmaster, sergeant major and a school of Atlantic spadefish can be seen.